Last updated: March 2026

 Anastasia is derived from the ancient Greek "anastasis" meaning "resurrection" — one of the most theologically significant words in Christianity.
 Saint Anastasia, a fourth-century Roman martyr, spread the name through the Christian world.
 In Russia, it became famous through the tragic story of Grand Duchess Anastasia Nikolaevna (1901–1918), youngest daughter of Tsar Nicholas II, whose rumored survival spawned decades of legend and fascination.

-Vera is a Slavic feminine name meaning "faith" — derived directly from the Slavic word for faith, making it one of the most semantically pure of all Russian names.
-Together with Nadezhda (Hope) and Lyubov (Love), it forms the famous trio representing the three theological virtues.
-Saint Vera is venerated alongside her sisters in the Eastern Orthodox Church.
-The name is also used in Western Europe, where it can mean "true" from the Latin verus.
+Nadezhda is a Russian and Slavic feminine name meaning "hope" — derived directly from the Old Slavic word for hope, making it one of the most semantically transparent of all Russian names.
+Along with Vera (faith) and Lyubov (love), it forms the famous trio of sister names representing the three theological virtues.
+Saint Nadezhda is venerated alongside Saints Vera and Lyubov in the Orthodox Church on September 30.

 Explore more